 More than 95% of osteoporosis in women and probably about 80% in men is primary.
 Most cases occur in postmenopausal women and in older men.

-A major cause of osteoporosis is a lack of estrogen, particularly the rapid decrease that occurs at menopause.
+A major cause of osteoporosis is a lack of estrogen, particularly the rapid decrease that occurs at menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more .
 Most men over 50 have higher estrogen levels than postmenopausal women, but these levels also decline with aging, and low estrogen levels are associated with osteoporosis in both men and women.
 Estrogen deficiency increases bone breakdown and results in rapid bone loss.
 In men, low levels of male sex hormones also contribute to osteoporosis.
 Bone loss is even greater if calcium intake or vitamin D levels are low.
-Low vitamin D levels result in calcium deficiency and increased activity of the parathyroid glands (secreting parathyroid hormone), which can also stimulate bone breakdown.
+Low vitamin D levels result in calcium deficiency, and increased activity of the parathyroid glands causes the glands to release too much parathyroid hormone (see hyperparathyroidism Hyperparathyroidism In hypercalcemia, the level of calcium in blood is too high.
+A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ), which can also stimulate bone breakdown.
 For unknown reasons, bone production also decreases.

 Idiopathic osteoporosis is a rare type of osteoporosis.
 The word idiopathic simply means that the cause is unknown.
 This type of osteoporosis occurs in premenopausal women, in men under age 50, and in children and adolescents who have normal hormone levels, normal vitamin D levels, and no obvious reason to have weak bones.

-Eventually, however, bone density may decrease enough for bones to collapse or fracture, causing severe sudden pain or gradually developing aching bone pain and deformities.
 In long bones, such as the bones of the arms and legs, the fracture usually occurs at the ends of the bones rather than in the middle.
-The bones of the spinal column (vertebrae) are particularly at risk of fracture due to osteoporosis.
-The fracture usually occurs in the middle to lower back.
+The bones of the spine (vertebrae) are particularly at risk of fracture due to osteoporosis.
+These fractures usually occur in the middle to lower back.

-Vertebral compression fractures (fractures of spinal vertebrae) may occur in people who have any type of osteoporosis.
+Vertebral compression fractures Compression Fractures of the Spine In a compression fracture of the spine, the drum-shaped part (body) of one or more back bones (vertebrae) collapses into itself and becomes squashed (compressed) into a wedge shape.
+Most compression... read more (fractures of spinal vertebrae) may occur in people who have any type of osteoporosis.
+These fractures are the most common osteoporosis-related fractures.
 The weakened vertebrae may collapse spontaneously or after a slight injury.
 Most of these vertebral compression fractures do not cause pain.
 However, pain can develop, usually starting suddenly, staying in a particular area of the back, and worsening when a person stands or walks.
 The area may be tender.
 Usually the pain and tenderness begin to go away gradually after 1 week.
 However, lingering pain may last for months or be constant.
 If several vertebrae break, an abnormal curvature of the spine (a dowager's hump) may develop, causing muscle strain and soreness as well as deformity.